ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 The custom rules language has a number of functions to convert fields.

-These are not currently supported in the CIS UI Visual Expression Builder.
+These are not currently supported in the Expression Builder.
 {: note}

 | Function name| Argument types | Return type | Usage example | Notes|